 It might seem a long way off, but it won’t be very long before you join the Ashlyns family.
 Changing schools and moving on should be very exciting, but we know that you might also feel a bit nervous – don’t worry, this is quite normal and we will be there to help and guide you through this time.

 This area of our website is just for you; there is all sorts of useful information so have a look through it and see what you can find out about Ashlyns School.
-Click below to watch our Welcome video.

 As you will have to carry all your stationery items and books with you from lesson to lesson, it is very important that you have a suitable school bag, such as a rucksack.
 It must be large enough to carry A4 size books and you may want to carry your Chromebook in it too.
-Handbag type bags for girls are not appropriate as a main school bag.
+Handbag style bags for girls are not appropriate as a main school bag.